-The proposed action area is located in open water of the mainstem of the Chesapeake Bay.
+The proposed expansion site is located in open water of the mainstem of the Chesapeake Bay.
 Daily noise levels are expected to be typical of an open water bay setting (i.e., recreational boating and commercial fishing activities).
-Large vessel traffic in the navigation channel located east of the proposed action area provides occasional noise as vessels pass through.
-The west boundary of the proposed action area is located approximately 3 nm from the nearest shoreline and any noise from the area is dissipated by wind, waves, and distance before it reaches land.
+Large vessel traffic in the navigation channel located east of the proposed expansion site provides occasional noise as vessels pass through.
+The west boundary of the proposed expansion site is located approximately 3 nm from the nearest shoreline and any noise from the area is dissipated by wind, waves, and distance before it reaches land.